 - Copper – along with Iron, helps the body to make red blood cells.
 It also maintains healthy blood vessels, bones, nerves, and immune functions.
 It can help prevent cardiovascular disease and osteoporosis.

 - Iron – a component of hemoglobin, a substance in red blood cells that carries oxygen from the lungs and is then transported throughout the body.
 It maintains several bodily functions such as energy, focus, gastrointestinal process, immune system, and body temperature regulation.

 - Selenium – an antioxidant protecting body cells from damage that might lead to some cancers, heart disease, and other diseases of aging.

 - Ergothioneine – a powerful antioxidant and cytoprotective property.
-It aids in preventing liver damage, Alzheimer’s disease, diabetes, cataracts, and some heart disease.
-It also prevents wrinkles, protects skin from sun damage, and reduce signs of skin aging
+It aids in preventing liver damage, Alzheimer's disease, diabetes, cataracts, and some heart disease.
+It also prevents wrinkles, protects skin from sun damage, and reduces signs of skin aging

 - Beta-Glucans – a proven anti-cancer property, it also stimulates the host immune response to defend against viral, bacterial, fungal, or parasitic infections

 There are over 10,000 different varieties of mushrooms around the world.
 Some are tough, woody, and gelatinous.
 Some give off an unpleasant smell and also with bad flavor.
 Various types can be hallucinogenic and poisonous; some are used for their medicinal properties.

 However, there are many edible mushrooms to choose from.
 You'll need to know more about them and then choose the right one for you.